browserplus/borg/SETUP.md

 The current directory is:
 	/home/websites/browserplus

-In php.ini, the following variable is set:
+In your Apache config, DOK_BASE points to the root of your data directory:

-    dok_base=/home/websites/browserplus/data
+    SetEnv DOK_BASE /home/websites/browserplus/data

 ## Database